tondracek/inqool-tennis/README.md

 This server-side application provides:

-- CRUD operations on the features
+- CRUD operations on required features (see below)
 - Securing access using **JWT authentication**
 - diagrams for use cases and class structures (see below)
 - 90+% unit test coverage